On iterative methods based on Sherman-Morrison-Woodbury splitting: Applications

 and $\bN=\bM-\bA$, and we solve the corresponding linear system using the iterations (\ref{eq:newmeth}) and (\ref{eq:relax}).
 Table \ref{tab:comp1} presents a comparison between the classical iterative method Gauss-Seidel, the GMRES and the new one.
 We observe that the new method requires the least iterations to converge while it is very fast.
 Taking advantage of parallel features of the FFT one can achieve better results.

-Note that the times mentioned in the tables are indicative as we used Python on a personal computer and we measure only the time used for the execution of the main loop of the method.
-Our implementations took into account the sparsity of the matrices $\bA$, $\bM$ and $\bN$ and we used sparse matrix vector multiplications with $CSR$ storage format \cite{Mitsotakis2023}.
-It is easy to check (numerically) that the condition of the Definition \ref{def:nearcirc} is satisfied by the matrices $\bM$ and $\bN$ that is derived using the matrices $\bU$ and $\bV$ with $\bU_{1,1}=\bU_{n,n}=2$, $\bU_{1,n}=\bU_{n,1}=1$, $\bV_{1,1}=\bV_{n,n}=-1$ $\bV_{1,n}=\bV_{n,1}=7/6$, and all the other entries are zero.
+Note that we report only the time used for the execution of the main loop of the method.
+Our implementations took into account the sparsity of the matrices $\bA$, $\bM$ and $\bN$ and we used sparse matrix vector multiplications \cite{Mitsotakis2023}.
+It is easy to check (numerically) that the condition of the Definition \ref{def:nearcirc} is satisfied by the matrices $\bM$ and $\bN$ that is derived using the $n\times n$ matrices $\bU$ and $\bV$ with $\bU_{1,1}=\bU_{n,n}=2$, $\bU_{1,n}=\bU_{n,1}=1$, $\bV_{1,1}=\bV_{n,n}=7/6$ $\bV_{1,n}=\bV_{n,1}=-1$, and all the other entries are zero.

 In a similar manner we study a more demanding situation.
 We consider the finite element space of smooth cubic splines

 and we compute the corresponding mass matrix for the computation of the $L^2$-projection